graysonlee123/Vue-Subscription-Tracker/README.md

 > A small web application to help track your subscriptions

-To start api server, run `node server/index.js`.
+To start api server, run `nodemon server`.
 To start vue webpack server, run `npm run dev` from the client folder.

 ## TODOs